tc-functors/docs/src/content/docs/examples/rest-api.md

 ## How does the composition work ?

-tc implicitly creates a _transducer_ function (lambda) and uses Lambda Destinations to orchestrate the composition on AWS.
+tc implicitly creates a _transducer_ function (lambda) for the topology and uses Lambda Destinations to orchestrate the composition on AWS.
+The _transducer_ is topology-aware and can resolve the input/output format given the name of the entity.
+It also resolves all the required permissions, keys, target hosts thereby keeping the composition abstract and pure.